Goodnight-Loving Trail was first blazed by Charles

 entered into a contract with John Wesley Iliff in which he agreed to

-deliver his cattle to to the Union Pacific Railroad town of Cheyenne,
+deliver his cattle to the Union Pacific Railroad town of Cheyenne, Wyoming

 Goodnight traveled the trail a

-couple of times, straightening out the route along the way.
+couple of times, straightening out the route along the way and avoiding

-continued to utilize the trail that he and loving had blazed.
+continued to utilize the trail that he and Loving had blazed, and cattle